edibegovic/SecurityPrivacy/report/report_private.md

 ##### Perturbation

-Given the analytical purposes for the data, we determine that we don't need to preserve any relationships between the demographical variables.
-This has to be specified very clearly to the end-user of the data, as any other analysis based on the data would be incorrect.
+After suppression we have a very low percentage of voters violating 3k-anonymity and none violating 2k-anonimity, therefore we decided not to apply any perturbation to the data to keep more utility.
+We believe that This has to be specified very clearly to the end-user of the data, as any other analysis based on the data would be incorrect.